 The rustle of maple leaves in the wind far above your head and the smell of wild leek below your feet are only a few of the delights you will encounter at the Kinghurst Forest Nature Reserve.
-This 358-hectare nature reserve in Grey County contains a remarkable, mature maple-beech forest that is a rare example of pre-settlement woodlands in southern Ontario.
-Many of the trees are 250 to 300 years old, tower over 30 meters high, and clearly show the vertical stratification characteristic of a true, old-growth forest.
+This 371-hectare (916 acres) nature reserve in Grey County contains a remarkable, mature maple-beech forest that is a rare example of pre-settlement woodlands in southern Ontario.

 In early 1997, Howard H. Krug made a landmark bequest of 242 hectares of Kinghurst Forest to Ontario Nature.
 A keen and well-respected conservationist, Mr. Krug took great care in managing the Krug family lands.
 During that same period, Ontario Nature purchased 39 hectares of old pasture and swamp land connected to the bequest.

-Ontario Nature plans to update the species inventory, conduct vegetation mapping and develop a property management plan, which will be carried out under the stewardship of the Saugeen Field Naturalists.
+Ontario Nature plans to update the species inventory, conduct vegetation mapping and develop a property management plan, which will be carried out under the stewardship of the Saugeen Nature.

 To visit Kinghurst Forest, follow Highway 6 north from Durham to Dornoch and turn west onto County Road 25.
 Travel about five kilometers to Concession 4 and turn north.
 The road passes several pasture fields and starts to curve, with trees closing in on either side.
 On the west side of the road, you will see the first of two gates.
 Beyond this gate is the entrance to the Old Growth Trail (2.5km) that runs to Concession 6.